PROJECT · TOK0 / FIELD COMPRESSION UNIT

 • Anything stateful — tracking nesting depth, paired begin/end markers.

-These cases are rare.
-Most compressions look like “strip the obvious noise, keep the verdict” — exactly what the eight pipeline stages were designed for.
+Rare cases.
+Most compressions are “strip the obvious noise, keep the verdict”, which is exactly what the pipeline does.
 See Architecture for where native compressors live.

 Performance

-Rules are cached based on file mtime.
+Rules cache by file mtime.
 Loading 120 rules from disk happens once per process (cold start adds <1ms).
 After that, dispatch to the matching rule is a hash lookup.
-The pipeline itself is a series of regex applies — typical end-to-end compression cost is < 0.5 ms per command.
+The pipeline itself is a series of regex applies; typical end-to-end cost is < 0.5 ms per command.

 Tip

-Use tok0 profile run <cmd> to see exactly where time goes for any command — it surfaces per-stage milliseconds and per-stage byte savings.
+Run tok0 profile run <cmd> to see exactly where time goes for any command.
+It surfaces per-stage milliseconds and per-stage byte savings.